-The critical health effects for risk characterisation include systemic long-term effects (carcinogenicity, mutagenicity, reproductive toxicity and developmental toxicity) and toxic effects (respiratory, renal and skeletal effects) resulting from repeated exposure following ingestion or inhalation.
-The chemical is also expected to cause systemic acute effects (acute toxicity by oral and inhalation routes of exposure), local effects (skin, eye irritation) and potential respiratory irritation.
+The critical health effects for risk characterisation include systemic long-term effects (carcinogenicity, mutagenicity, reproductive toxicity and developmental toxicity), and toxic effects (renal, skeletal and respiratory effects) resulting from repeated exposure.
+The chemical is also expected to cause acute adverse health effects from all routes of exposure.